-- expenses incurred under agreements with third-party contract research organizations, or CROs, and other vendors that conduct our preclinical and clinical activities on our behalf; including clinical trial sites that conduct research and development activities on our behalf. - laboratory expenses related to the execution of discovery programs, preclinical studies and clinical trials; - · costs related to production of clinical and preclinical materials, including fees paid to contract manufacturers.
+- expenses incurred under agreements with third-party CROs and other vendors that conduct our preclinical and clinical activities on our behalf, including clinical trial sites that conduct research and development activities on our behalf; - laboratory expenses related to the execution of discovery programs, preclinical studies and clinical trials; and - · costs related to production of clinical and preclinical materials, including fees paid to contract manufacturers.

-Our unallocated costs include:
+Our indirect costs include:

-- personnel-related expenses, consisting of employee salaries, bonuses, benefits and stock-based compensation expense, and recruiting costs for personnel engaged in research and development activities; and - contractor and consulting fees related to the preparation and ongoing support of clinical trials - facility and equipment related expenses, consisting of indirect and allocated expenses for rent, depreciation, maintenance of facilities, insurance, and other supplies.
+- personnel-related expenses, consisting of employee salaries, bonuses, benefits and stock-based compensation expense, and recruiting costs for personnel engaged in research and development activities; - · contractor and consulting fees related to the preparation and ongoing support of clinical trials; and - facility and equipment related expenses, consisting of indirect and allocated expenses for rent, depreciation, maintenance of facilities, insurance, and other supplies.